itsOsamasaid/Results-Checker/README.md

 # Overview

 In this project, I was tired of checking results every few seconds.
-So, I started working on this script. this script was written in python to web scrape my university results website and check if there's a new result so it can notify me by sending me an email.
+So, I started working on this script that was written in python to web scrape my university results website and check if there's a new result so it can notify me by sending me an email.
 Initially, I self hosted this script on my labtop but later i found that it's not handy.
 So, I looked for a free hosting providers.
 At the end I chose Heroku.